 On arrival we were warmly welcomed by Nils and his team and soon found ourselves treading the hallowed stage for a close look at Nils’ incredible live set up.
 Nils bought his first Roland Juno 60 aged 14 (for 100DM – about £50) and they are much-loved for their distinctive arpeggiator and sound (though ‘not the Chorus II setting’!) and I knew there’d be one on the stage, but wasn’t prepared to see three – ‘the best-sounding out of the nine I’ve owned’.
 One of them has a distinctive custom finish in white; this courtesy of the Royal Albert Hall where a mishap resulted in one of his 60s requiring replacement with this one.

 I was of course aware of Nils’ preference for the Roland RE-501, but was amazed to count no less than five of the venerable Chorus Echoes (he owns eleven!) carefully-positioned around the stage.
-He explained that he relies heavily on his tech, Sebastian, and on Shane Fritsch’s Echo Fix tapes and parts to ensure his 501s run smoothly.
+He explained that he relies heavily on his tech, Sebastian, to ensure his 501s continue running smoothly.

 The piano tuner, Carsten, was nearly done tuning the Yamaha grand piano (fitted with a Helpinstill piano pickup as well as being mic’d up) and Nils asked if we’d like a demo?
 I couldn’t say yes quickly enough.
 Within moments, I was being given a run-through of how everything links together and we were getting a personal performance.
 Definitely one of the best ‘I love my job’ moments I’ve had.